 The same code placed inside the function looks a little different.
 As soon as an error occurs, we call the main callback and send the error there.
 If there's no error, we still call the original callback and pass null

 into it.
-It must be called, otherwise the external code won't wait until the end of the operation.
+We must call it.
+Otherwise, the external code won't wait until the end of the operation.
 The following calls are no longer made:

 import fs from 'fs';